jin-guo/COMP598_Fall2020/README.md

 ## Description
-This course is going to explore how to build the intelligent system from a software engineering perspective.
-While
+This course is going to explore how to build an intelligent system from a software engineering perspective, from requirement gathering and analysis to deployment and maintenance.

 ## Expected Outcome